Table of contents

 Please note: we do not have any install method other than manually installing the software onto each machine.

-We recommend simply downloading the installer on one machine from the Downloads page and copying the installer to a shared directory that each machine has access to.
+We recommend simply downloading the installer on one machine from the Education page or Downloads page and copying the installer to a shared directory that each machine has access to.
 You will then need to use that installer to install GameMaker Studio 2 onto each machine that will be using the software.

 Advice for BYOD Schools